Wespy07/Wespy07/README.md

-# Hi 👋, you can call me WESPY.
+# Hi👋, you can call me WESPY.
 Welcome to my GitHub profile!
 I have a knack for understanding how the web operates, designing websites, and diving into web technologies.

 ### What I Do